Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Expressway.md

 We found an ike(Internet Key Exchange) server running on udp 500

+## Small BG about IKE

+KE is the complex handshake protocol that allows two endpoints to agree on cryptographic keys and algorithms to build a secure IPsec tunnel.
+It has two main versions, IKEv1 and IKEv2, with IKEv1 having some known security weaknesses, particularly in its “Aggressive Mode.”
+IKEv1’s Main Mode uses six messages to protect identities.
+However, Aggressive Mode cuts this down to three messages for a faster connection, but at the cost of sending the initiator and responder’s identities in the clear.
+If the server supports it, we can force it into this mode to leak valuable information.
 ## Enumeration

 Since we found ike lets run some enum using ike-scan